gromnitsky/webcache/README.md

 # webcache

-An extension for Opera 11+.
-Creates a toolbar button with a popup menu of several web crawlers.
+An extension for Opera 12.10+.
+Creates:

+* a toolbar button with a popup menu of several web crawlers;
+* a context menu (right click on a link or image) with a crawlers list.

 See `src/cachefinder.js` for available crawlers so far.

+## FAQ

+1. _I installed this but it doesn't work: clicking on the popup list does nothing!_

+   Press `shift` & click on browser `Reload` button.
+Then the popup will work.
+Or restart Opera after installing the extension.

 ## Installation